mahdiyazdani/Hypermarket/docs/hero-product.md

 !> This feature is available only to **Hypermarket Plus** users!
 [Upgrade now](https://www.mypreview.one).

-Product hero section can be adjusted with a few clicks via the WordPress **customizer**.
+Hero product section can be adjusted with a few clicks via the WordPress **customizer**.
 Log into your website and then:

 ![Product hero](img/product-hero.png)